JHenzi/MarketGPT/README.md

 The application follows a multi-step pipeline:

 1. **Fetch**: A background process periodically scrapes RSS feeds for new articles.
+The fetch interval is configurable via the `NEWS_FETCH_INTERVAL_MINUTES` environment variable (default: 30 minutes).
+See Configuration section below.
 2. **Scrape & Store**: For each new article, it scrapes the full content, generates a vector embedding using `SentenceTransformers`, and stores the text, metadata, and embedding in a local **ChromaDB** database.
 The database is automatically created if it doesn't exist.
 If you encounter issues or want to start fresh with news articles, you can use the `delete_db.py` script (see Helper Scripts).
 Stock recommendations are stored in a separate ChromaDB collection.
 3. **Analyze & Recommend (via `app.py`)**:
    - The main application's background tasks analyze the day's news using the LLM configured in `llm_config.json` to extract and store stock recommendations.